Jim Rose Circus: Politics

-Consultant

-Rose has been hired by corporations including Microsoft and regularly speaks as a consultant for PR firms; in this regard he has been pictured on the cover of The Wall Street Journal and Fast Company, and is featured in the marketing book The Deviant's Advantage.

-In 2008 Rose was hired as spokesperson and performer for Dos Equis in the "Jim Rose Most Interesting Show In The World" U.S tour.
-Rose has also served as a spokesman for Gordon's Gin.
+Reception

-ReceptionRolling Stone described the circus as an "absolute must-see act".
+Rolling Stone described the circus as an "absolute must-see act".
 The Independent praised the show as "brutally comic", adding that Rose "plays the highly-strung audience like a violin".
 Melody Maker compared the "revolted amusement" of the audience to that of tourists at a bullfight.

 British Circus proprietor Gerry Cottle said, "I've seen a lot of things in my time.
 I must see 40 circuses a year, but this lot...
 They came on in their street clothes and then...
 They're beyond anything I've ever seen.
 They shocked me."
 The Times Magazine said that while it may not be everyone's idea of entertainment, it certainly did not deserve to be banned.